nus-cs2103-AY2324S1/tp/docs/TempUG.md

 ## Important notes

 ### Basic usage
-* The app is split into 3 states: student list, schedule list and task list.
+* The app is split into 3 states: student list, schedule list (default) and task list.
 Each corresponds to the main features of TutorMate.
 * Each state has its associated features, while certain features work with all states but has differing functionalities.
 * The student list handles student details management, schedule list handles lessons, scheduling and the tasks for each lesson while the full task list is a view to display all tasks.
 * The GUI has several main components (see GUI image below):